OceanOutcomes/ocean-outcomes/what-we-do/success-stories/western-kamchatka-salmon/index.md

 The fishery’s assessment showed concerning evidence of illegal fishing by both commercial fishermen and in river poachers with horror stories of rotting carcasses, discarded buckets of caviar, and illegal Chinese made gillnets.
 For the FIP’s fishing company partners, this was a sensitive and concerning topic.
 But because we had established trusted relationships with industry partners, the FIP participants were able to get past any initial defensiveness and finger-pointing and begin earnest conversations about a coordinated poaching prevention effort.
 Today, Vityaz-Avto and Delta lead a joint effort to organize, fund, and dispatch anti-poaching brigades in the region.
 These patrols are now a well-known fixture along the Western Kamchatka coastline, with teams traveling up and down Kamchatka’s rivers in search of poaching activity.
 Today, the FIP efforts have produced the desired result: making poaching more difficult and less prevalent.

-![Russian Anti IUU Poaching Efforts in the Russian Far East] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/embedded+photos/satelliteinfractions.jpg)
+![Russian Anti IUU Poaching Efforts in the Russian Far East] (https://s3-us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/anti-poaching-fence-teardown.jpg)
-*An advertisement for Russian sockeye salmon at a Whole Foods*
+*Anti-poaching brigades teardown chain fences put in place by poachers*

 Efforts to address escapement, poaching, and other priorities are bolstered by the contributions of [independent observers] (/initiatives/iuu/observers/).
 Because the FIP has developed effective working relationships with Vityaz-Avto and Delta, independent observers now routinely accompany both companies in the field to observe fishing operations.
 Since both companies are vertically integrated, these relationships also grant independent observers access to both companies’ processing facilities, to assess the progress of sustainability efforts after the catch, as well.
 Observers also record what they observe, entering data that helps to promote traceability and deter illegal, unreported, and unregulated fishing.